m4lfuncti0n/mc-rmm/README.markdown

 ## Versioning

-MSM uses semantic version numbers to better describe what code one might have installed, and indicate backwards incompatible changes.
+MC-RMM uses semantic version numbers to better describe what code one might have installed, and indicate backwards incompatible changes.

 Releases will be numbered in the following format: